Emanuilo Janković

 Emanuilo Janković (Емануило Јанковић; 1758–1792) was a Serbian writer, dramatist, philosopher, translator, editor and scientist.
-He was not only a language reformer but also an innovator in the use of Serbian Cyrillic Graphemes.
-Also, his research and studies of the detailed chemistry, mineralogy, and isotopic compositions of meteorites provide invaluable clues to the range of chemical and physical processing and timing of events in the solar nebula.
+He translated a number of dramatic works and was an innovator in the use of Serbian Cyrillic vernacular in the 18th-century Serbian literary society.

 Life

-Janković was born in 1758 to a Serbian family in Neusatz Stadt (modern Novi Sad), then part of the Military Frontier of the Habsburg monarchy (now Serbia).
+Janković was likely born in 1758 to a Serbian family in Neusatz Stadt (modern Novi Sad), then part of the Military Frontier of the Habsburg monarchy (now Serbia).
+Much about his life is not known for certain.
+His father Sava, a merchant, arrived in Novi Sad by 1743 and married Sara Miloradović, member of a prominent Herzegovinian family.
+Emanuil was the fourth of six children.
+He probably attended Latin school in Novi Sad among other institutions.
+It is known for certain that he attended the Faculty of Medicine at Halle University beginning in April 1786.
+Given his late enrollment there, he might have also previously studied in other universities in either Budapest or Vienna.

-In 1790 he and Damjan Kaulić both independently petitioned for a Serbian printing house in Novi Sad, but were rejected by the Austrian government.

-He wrote the first modern Serbian treatise on hygiene.

-Legacy

-Emanuilo Janković died in 1792 in Subotica.
-Ruđer Bošković, Dositej Obradović and Atanasije Stojković were his contemporaries.
-In his lifetime and after death, Emanuilo Janković was more noted as a philosopher and man of letters than a scientist.
-But as the years progressed, his early research on meteorites became Meteor Science and his reputation as a scientist was also recognized.

-His importance lies in his pioneering work at the period of the Age of Enlightenment in such diverse fields as science, drama, and publishing, as well as in the use of the vernacular in literature.
-Janković was a native of Novi Sad, Banat, and his critics regard him as a crude precursor of Vuk Karadžić, the famed reformer of the Serbian language.
-He wrote "Fiziceskkoe Socinenie" (Treatise on Physics).

-He made significant and wide-ranging contributions to Serbian cultural life, though little recognition has been accorded to him in Serbia.
-Unfortunately little is known about his personal life.
-The information we have is fragmentary and to a great extent is provided by the prologues of his works, his one extant letter of 15 September 1790, and German and Latin copies of other of his letters and those of his contemporaries, now preserved in the Budapest State Archives.
+That same year, a visit to Italy appears to have inspired a career change as he transitioned from the field of medicine to focus on other subjects.
+In 1787, he published Tergovicia (The Merchants), a translation and adaptation of playwright Carlo Goldoni's I Mercatanti.
+This was a significant step for the Serbian literary scene as it was only the second work of Belles-lettres to appear among Serbs in the 19th century, the first to appear in vernacular and the first overall Serbian dramatical work.
+In the epilogue, Janković dedicates the work to Emperor Joseph II and expresses his wishes to educate his own people using the "foreign masterpieces" of their "enlightened neighbors".
+He also wrote about his intentions to translate German works.

 Very early on Emanuilo Janković became aware that in eighteenth-century Serbian (no different than the rest of the European languages at the time), there was no normalized literary language and orthography, and that learned men often wrote in an idiom that was incomprehensible to the common folk and the uneducated.
 Janković read Dositej Obradović and corresponded with him.
 He knew Dositej's efforts to write in a language that was close to the vernacular and understandable to all.
 By then, the works of Obradović were being brought to the attention of European scholars, and Jernej Kopitar was among the first to embrace the efforts of Dositej Obradović and Emanuilo Janković.